typhoon51280/aws-terraform-workshops/w6/README.md

 3. **Create ECS service** with ELB attached to it.

     3.1.
 Configure terraform to create sample ECS service with ELB (*notice ignore_changes configuration in ECS service definition*).

     3.2.
+Edit terraform configurations: `ecs.tf`
+    - uncomment task definition and service and add missing arguments

+    3.3.
 Apply terraform configuration:
     ```
     $ terraform plan
     $ terraform apply
     ```

-    3.3.
+    3.4.
 Use ELB DNS name to open sample service in browser: check events for ECS service in AWS web console to see why tasks aren’t starting at container instance.

-    3.4.
+    3.5.
 Adjust terraform configuration and apply it to fix the issue.

 4. Initiate **deployment to ECS service**.